awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 ## Amazon EC2 Auto Scaling Condition Keys<a name="policy-auto-scaling-condition-keys"></a>

-When you create a policy, you can specify the conditions when the policy should take effect\.
-To express conditions, use predefined condition keys\.
-There are condition keys that are specific to Auto Scaling, plus AWS\-wide condition keys\.
+When you create a policy, you can specify the conditions that control when the policy is in effect\.
+Each condition contains one or more key\-value pairs\.
+There are global condition keys and service\-specific condition keys\.

 The following condition keys are specific to Amazon EC2 Auto Scaling:
 + `autoscaling:ImageId`